ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/using_unity_machine_learning_agents/06-The-Unity-project.md

 ML-Core contains various managers and controllers common to many apps and games.
 There are no AI-specific objects or scripts here.
 You shouldn't need to modify any of these objects or components.
 However, if you would like to explore them anyway, the most interesting options are:

 - ML-Core contains behavior _DontDestroyOnLoad_.
 This is useful for when you want an object to persist between scene loads
-- SettingsController (on child AppManager) contains an option for setting the target framerate (Unity will attempt to run the game at this framerate if possible)
+- SettingsController (on child AppManager) contains an option for setting the target frame-rate (Unity will attempt to run the game at this frame-rate if possible)
 - VfxService controls which particle systems to use for which effects

 ![ML-Core](images/ml-core.png "Figure 11.
 Hierarchy view showing ML-Core object and children.")